Table of Contents

 File and folder permission errors can be very inconvenient while uploading and modifying files, decompressing archives, and running scripts.
 Your Cloudways server hosts your web application (website) files, but you need the correct permissions to apply any changes.
-Without these, you can not do anything on your website and may see errors preventing you from making changes in your files and directories.
+Without these, you can not do anything on your website and may see errors preventing you from changing your files and directories.
 Setting up the correct permissions can avoid these errors and security breaches.

-There are many variations in error messages such as:
+There are many variations in error messages, such as:

 403 forbidden error.

 Upload of the file was successful, but an error occurred when setting permissions and/or timestamp.

 Unable to create a server folder.
 An error occurred.
 Please contact your administrator, etc.

 It is good practice to diagnose whether permissions are correctly set for your user before diving in deep and checking other aspects.
 There are multiple ways of fixing permissions, but in the Cloudways Platform, it’s just a matter of a few clicks.